Clusters in the critical branching Brownian motion: Introduction

 where the prefactor is exact and the same for any $n$ and $k$.
 Here and below, $A \simeq B$ means that $A / B$ tends to one in the regime specified; $A \sim B$ means that $A/B$ tends to an unknown constant.

 The second approach, mainly pursued in the probability theory literature, considers a continuum limit of the critical BBM, called the super-Brownian motion, {where the branching rate is so large that it is more suitable to consider the system as a random fluid~\footnote{Usually, one also modifies the initial condition and consider a large number of particles at $x= 0$ instead of one.
 However, if we condition on non-extinction, these two initial conditions are equivalent.
 See Appendix~\ref{sec:SBM}.}.
 It is then described by a time dependent random density profile $\rho\equiv \rho(x,t)$, which can be quite irregular,} and whose time evolution is governed by a stochastic differential equation~\cite{perkins1,slade2002scaling}. {It was pointed out recently~\cite{pierrenew} that this continuum limit of the BBM is equivalent to the Brownian force model, a mean-field theory of the avalanches which occur near the depinning transition of an elastic interface in a disordered medium~\cite{pldw12,pldw13,pierrenewBFM};} in that context, the {local} density corresponds to the {local} velocity of the interface.
 The notion of clusters is well-defined in this continuum limit (see below).
 Indeed, $\rho$ is positive on a number of intervals, separated by gaps where $\rho = 0$.
 We can view these intervals as the clusters of the SBM.
-We can count them by measuring the size of their boundary (since every intervals has two boundary points). {It was shown in~\cite{mytnik17} that {in this continuum limit} the boundary has a nontrivial fractal dimension, whose value $D_{\mathrm{f}}$ is determined in terms of the leading eigenvalue of a particular Ornstein–Uhlenbeck generator with a killing term.
-Bounds were provided in ~\cite{mytnik17} and here we determine $D_{\mathrm{f}} \approx 0.22$ by solving numerically this Ornstein–Uhlenbeck problem (see \eqref{eq:H} below).} { We can interpret this result as follows.
-The extent spanned by the particles grow diffusively as $\propto \sqrt{t}$, hence the average number of clusters in a non-extinct realization can be heuristically estimated as follows:}
+We can count them by measuring the size of their boundary (since every intervals has two boundary points). {It was shown in~\cite{mytnik17} (see also \cite{hughes}) that {in this continuum limit} the boundary has a nontrivial fractal dimension, whose value $D_{\mathrm{f}}$ is determined in terms of the leading eigenvalue of a particular Ornstein–Uhlenbeck generator with a killing term.
+Bounds were provided in ~\cite{mytnik17} and here we determine $D_{\mathrm{f}} \approx 0.22$ by solving numerically this Ornstein–Uhlenbeck problem (see \eqref{eq:H} below).} { We can interpret this result as follows. {\blue As we just explained, the average number of clusters (in a non-extinct realization) is proportional to the size of the boundary of $\mathrm{supp}(\rho) = \{x: \rho(x) > 0\}$.
+The latter can be in turn estimated as the extent spanned by the diffusing particles, $\propto \sqrt{t}$, raised to the power $D_{\mathrm{f}}$ (by the definition of the fractal dimension): } Here, $\left< \dots \right>_{\text{non-ex}}$ denotes an average on non-extinct realizations, and $c$ depends on a short-distance cutoff necessary to make $N_c$ finite [see \eqref{eq:NcbSBM} below].
+So, the number of clusters grows as a power law in time, albeit very slowly.
+This result {raises} a number of {outstanding} questions concerning the critical BBM model \textit{away from} the continuum limit.
+How can we define the notion {\blue of clusters from} a finite number of points?
+If so, can we recover \eqref{eq:Nc_intro}?
+Moreover, does the exponent $D_{\mathrm{f}}$ inform us about the gaps?
+Last but not least, the results of the two approaches \eqref{eq:Nc_intro} and \eqref{eq:gap3_intro} seem completely unrelated.
+How can we reconcile them in a {more complete} picture?